BackofenLab/AlgoDat/README.md

 Before building the slides a corporate design has to be added.
 For example the University of Freiburg design can be selected by providing the 'ALGO_DESIGN=ufcd' option to the make command.

 More information can be found here: http://www.zuv.uni-freiburg.de/service/cd

+Either use the add_ufcd_linux.sh script provided in scripts, or the following commands:
 ```
 # Create texmf and change into folder
 mkdir ~/texmf